-Teresa Caballero Mier
+Teresa Caballero Y Mier

-It wasn't until she married my dad that she learned how to cook, eventually mastering the art of preparing meals for an army of hungry kids.
-Once my siblings and I grew a little older, she returned to school, becoming a nurse and specializing in caring for children with cancer at the IMSS (Instituto Mexicano del Seguro Social) in Veracruz.
+Once we grew a bit older, she went back to school, becoming a nurse specializing in pediatric cancer care at the IMSS (Instituto Mexicano del Seguro Social) in Veracruz.

 My mama's favorite soup